Samsung/Tizen.NET/_quickguides/publish-tvapp.md

   Upload the application package, and complete **2.
 Pre-Test**.
   ![image](https://user-images.githubusercontent.com/14328614/44505465-76be5080-a6dc-11e8-907b-bb2e773827eb.png)

   - If "Fail Error" appears at the **2.
-Pre-Test** step, scroll down to see the error message in the Pre-Test result details.
-The **screen-size** error message is shown below:
+Pre-Test** step, scroll down to see the error message in the `Pre-Test Result Details`.
+The **screen-size** error message is shown like below:
   ![image]({{site.url}}{{site.baseurl}}/assets/images/guides/screensize_error.png)

   - Navigate to the `tizen-manifest.xml` and add the screen-size feature: